 I'll upload to CANVAS the Weekly Lecture Notes (these I project in class); it is very important that you bring a copy to class.
 I also make available Notes to these Lectures & Practice Problems.
 And occasionally I will distribute additional handouts in class.
+Whenever possible, these handouts will also be uploaded to Canvas.
 If you miss a lecture, then